ReinisPeterlevics/BalticGroup/routes/db.md

+//Reinis I dont thik we need this field or table -> (-)

 Countries table:
     country_id serial primary key not null
     name varchar(100) not null
-    description text not null
-    image varchar(255) not null
+    description text not null (-) we wont use this field image varchar(255) not null (-) we wont use this field

-Cities table:
+Cities table: (-) because its an uncenecessary extra table to have
     city_id serial primary key not null
     name varchar(100) not null
     description text not null